wesleyneal346/express-react-app/README.md

 The server was generated using [express-generator](https://expressjs.com/en/starter/generator.html) and the client was generated using [Create React App](https://github.com/facebook/create-react-app).

-Using these as a base, Fork this repo, and write an Express API and React app to display a list of Animals.
+Using these projects as a base, Fork this repo, and write an Express API and React app to display a list of Animals.
 Some placeholder animal data is provided in /server/data.js

 ```const data = require('./data');```